alexhsamuel/supdoc/README.md

 - `doc_type`: A string containing documentation about the parameter's type, extracted from the callable's docstring.

-- `annotation`: An odoc for the parameter annotation.
+- `annotation`: An objdoc for the parameter annotation.

 ## Docs

-An odoc's `docs` field containins a JSON object with information extracted from the object's docstring.
+An objdoc's `docs` field containins a JSON object with information extracted from the object's docstring.
 It looks like this:

 ```js